vrubleg/soundkeeper/ReadMe.txt

 - SoundKeeperSineF1000A100.exe generates 1000Hz sine wave with 100% amplitude.
 It is audible!
 Use it for testing.

 What's new

+[2021/11/05] v1.2.1:
+- Sound Keeper works on Windows 11.
+- The code which allowed PC to sleep automatically had to be disabled on Windows 11 because of a bug in the OS.

 [2021/10/30] v1.2.0:
 - Sound Keeper doesn't prevent PC from automatic going into sleep mode.